The Top 100 Foods High In Polyphenols

 30. Blackberry (260 mg per 100g)

-As you may guess from their color, blackberries are a fruit rich in anthocyanin polyphenols.
+As their color suggests, blackberries are a fruit rich in anthocyanin polyphenols.

 In addition, they also contain various flavanols, flavonols, and phenolic acids (39).